 Step 4: Study the SERPs

 Analyze the search engine result pages (SERPs) for your target keywords.
-Well-ranking content can reveal the platform’s understanding of user intent.
+A well-ranking content can reveal the platform’s understanding of user intent.
 Monitor the SERPs for changes, as user intent may evolve over time.

 Step 5: Learn from your competitors

-Examine your competitors’ well-ranking content to understand how they address user intent.
+Examine your competitors’ highly-ranking content to understand how they address user intent.
 Identify areas for improvement and strive to create better content to compete for higher SERP rankings.

-Leverage content creators who have a close connection with your audience.
-Establish relationships with them to benefit your SEO content strategy, as they often possess valuable insights into speaking to your target audience.
+Use content creators who are close to and understand your audience.
+Build your relationships with them to help your SEO content strategy, since they often bring insights into speaking with your target audience.

 - Google Trends: Identify term popularity and user intent trends over time.

-– Google Analytics: Analyze site traffic and identify driving keywords aligned with user intent.
+- Google Analytics: Analyze site traffic and identify driving keywords that align with user intent.

-– Answer the Public: Generate keyword-related questions to reveal user queries.
+- Answer the Public: Generate keyword-related questions to show user queries.

-– Semrush and Ahrefs: Offer detailed keyword analysis and insights into user intent through top-ranking pages for specific keywords.
+- Semrush and Ahrefs: Provide detailed keyword analysis and insights into user intent through top-ranking pages for specific keywords.

 Optimizing content based on user intent